-Does homeowners insurance cover tree removal?
-The answer is relatively complex.
-You may have coverage for some scenarios and not for others.
-Bankrate’s insurance editorial team breaks down the ins and outs of tree removal insurance coverage to help you choose policy options that are right for you.
+But tree removal can be expensive, especially for large or established trees, and it typically requires the help of a professional to be done safely.
+Given the potential cost, it begs the question: Does a homeowners insurance policy cover tree removal?
+Well, the answer to that question is relatively complex.
+When it comes to tree removal, you may have coverage in your homeowners policy for some scenarios but may not have coverage for others.
+If you’re wondering whether your insurance policy will help cover tree removal, Bankrate may be able to help.
+Our insurance editorial team breaks down the ins and outs of tree removal insurance coverage below to help you better understand this type of coverage and choose policy options that are right for you.

 - Home insurance may cover tree debris removal in some scenarios.

 - Your policy likely won’t pay to remove a dead tree from your property.

 - If one of your trees falls onto a neighbor’s home, the neighbor’s insurance will likely respond.

 Common types of damage caused by trees on your property

 While having trees on your property can be aesthetically pleasing, trees do come with maintenance costs and can even cause damage to the home in a number of ways, including: